Graham · North-West Highlands

 - Can I bring my dog up Suilven?

-- Is there mobile signal on Suilven?
+- What's mobile reception like on Suilven?

 - No signal anywhere near Suilven — deep Assynt wilderness